FBI shuts alleged online drug marketplace, Silk Road

 At times, he used computers at Internet cafes to access the servers running the website, which employed several technological tools to mask the location of its servers and the identities of its administrators and users.

-Reached by telephone in Austin, Texas, Ubricht's parents said they had not known what their son was doing in San Francisco.
+Reached by phone in Austin, Texas, Ubricht's parents said they had not known what their son was doing in San Francisco.

 "He is a really stellar, good person and very idealistic," said Ulbricht's mother, Lyn Lacava.
 "I know he never meant to hurt anyone."